 Join ACT!
 And learn foundational skills that will allow you to gain and maintain employment within the digital sector.
 Autistic youth will be supported in class and in their work experience for a combined 24 weeks.

-The program begins with 16 weeks of 3-hour per day classes, which are offered in either morning or afternoons.
+The program begins with 16 weeks of 3-hour per day classes, scheduled Monday - Friday at 9:30 AM-12:30 PM (available in-class and remotely).
 Participants will come away with two distinct sets of skill sets: Employability Skills, which includes business communication, resume writing, productivity, and introductory project management, and Technical Skills that will prepare them to enter the digital economy in a data processing role.

 Following the training component, participants will work with one of our Career Coaches to accept a suitable work experience to match you with your interests and abilities.
 Each participant will work with one of our employer-partner companies for a period of two months, with each day typically consisting of 5 hours/day for a total of 200 hrs.
 Participants in this component will receive extensive support with a Career Coach throughout the duration of their placement as well as with assistive technology that has been built specifically to Autistic employment.